navkar/TensorFlow/apriori.md

 * FP Growth starts with calculating the support for each item
 * The items are sorted based on their support value
-* Then the the items are reshuffled based on their support values
+* Then the items are reshuffled based on their support values
 * The next step is to create a graph
 * Each transaction is represented as a graph
 * Successive transactions are branched out of the initial graph